sc-ventures/cloudbreak-documentation/docs/os-launch.md

 ### Initialize Your Profile

-After accessing the VM via SSH:
+After accessing the VM via SSH, you must initialize your Profile.

+**Steps**

 1. Navigate to the cloudbreak-deployment directory: